 You may change your major at any time by declaring a new major in Axess.

 The major field of study is an area of concentration or a track within a particular major.
-The field is annotated on the transcript as specified by the department.
+The field may be noted on the transcript as specified by the department.
 In certain instances, the major field is noted on the diploma.

 The School of Engineering offers an Individually Designed Major (IDM), intended for students who want to pursue an area of scholarly inquiry outside of established departments or programs at the University.
 Bachelor's degree requirements are the same.
 Prospective IDM students in the School of Engineering must obtain approval from two faculty members, one of whom must be an Academic Council member in the School of Engineering.
 The IDMEN proposal is then reviewed by a faculty committee led by the senior associate dean.
 Contact the Dean's Office in the School of Engineering for further information.